The Telephone Game: Evaluating Semantic Drift in Unified Models: Related Works

-\textbf{Prior Evaluations} A variety of benchmarks have been proposed to evaluate the multimodal capabilities of vision-language models.
+\textbf{Prior Evaluations} With the growing interest in Multimodal LLMs (MLLMs) (~\cite{BLIP2, swetha_xformer2024, llava, swetha2025safe}), these systems have unlocked a wide range of capabilities including image captioning, and open-ended visual question answering.
+Consequently, numerous benchmarks have emerged to evaluate their perceptual, reasoning, and generative abilities.
 MME \cite{mme} assesses basic perception and reasoning through fine-grained tasks such as object existence, color, and OCR.
 MMBench \cite{mmbench} introduces more complex queries, especially in spatial reasoning.
 MMMU \cite{mmmu} focuses on college-level academic problems in fields such as science and art.
 MM-VET \cite{mm-vet} covers diverse skills, including math, OCR, and spatial understanding.
 MathVista \cite{mathvista} targets mathematical reasoning in visual contexts such as graphs.
-MMVP \cite{mmvp} highlights flaws in existing benchmarks using CLIP-similar but human-atypical images.
-FID \cite{fid} provides a metric-based evaluation of image generation quality, while Geneval \cite{geneval} benchmarks generative vision language models in instruction follow-up and visual grounding.
-Iterative text-image generation loops have rarely been studied in systematic depth.
+MMVP \cite{mmvp} highlights flaws in existing benchmarks using CLIP-similar but human-atypical images and HumaniBench~\cite{raza2025humanibench} focuses on human-centered alignment.
+Expanding evaluation scope, \textit{SB-Bench}~\cite{narnaware2025sb} examines stereotypical bias, and \textit{ALM-Bench}~\cite{vayani2025all} probes multilingual and cultural understanding.
+For generative models, \textit{FID}~\cite{fid} quantifies image quality, while \textit{Geneval}~\cite{geneval} benchmarks instruction-following and visual grounding.
+Despite these advances, iterative text-image generation loops have rarely been studied in systematic depth.
 The work in \cite{cycleconsistency} is the closest in spirit where they they use cycle-consistency to create a preference dataset.
 However, this work only looks at one generation and is limited to VLM models in general and does not consider unified models.

-\subsection{More Results Using CLIP Embeddings}
+\section{More Results Using CLIP Embeddings}

 The main paper Fig.~\ref{fig:nocaps_docci_main} presents $S_{\delta}(g)$ results for text $\rightarrow$ text and image $\rightarrow$ image settings using MPNet (for textual embeddings) and DINO (for visual embeddings).
 Here, we extend this analysis by incorporating CLIP as an additional backbone, shown in Fig.~\ref{fig:remaining-scores}.
 For the Text-First-Chain, \textbf{text $\rightarrow$ text} comparison shown in Fig.~\ref{fig:remaining-scores} (a), CLIP similarities are consistently lower than those produced with MPNet as shown in Fig.~\ref{fig:nocaps_docci_main} (a).
 Despite this, the overall ranking of models is preserved as BAGEL continues to outperform others.

 For the Image-First-Chain, \textbf{$image \rightarrow image$} comparison shown in Fig.~\ref{fig:remaining-scores} (b), the models have higher similarities in the first generation compared to DINO in Fig.~\ref{fig:nocaps_docci_main} (c).
 The relative order of model performance remains consistent with DINO.